"Eye to eye" Humpback Whale (Megaptera novaeangliae), Papeete, Tahiti.

 2023-03-27_Misool_R Ampat_IDN-27

-Giant Gorgonian Sea Fan (Annella mollis or similar large Subergorgia species) Raja Ampat, Indonesia.
+"The Fan and the Deep" Gorgonian Sea Fan (Annella mollis or similar large Subergorgia species) Raja Ampat, Indonesia.

 "A diver drifts above ancient gorgonian sea fans clinging to the reef wall — structures that may have been growing here for centuries, long before any human eye witnessed them."